emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

     path: event/COMMAND_LINE
     value: '/all'
 ```
-- Now the rule will trigger for any command that include the values “vssadmin”, “delete”, “shadows” and “/all”.
+- This rule will trigger for any command that include the values “vssadmin”, “delete”, “shadows” and “/all”.
 - When I ran the ransomware executable again, I could see that the rule was triggered in Lima Charlie and the attack was stopped.
-- The rule did work, but it still leaves the victim machine open to other methods for deleting shadow copies that could be used by ransomware.
+- The rule did work, but it still leaves my Windows VM open to other methods of deleting shadow copies that could be used by ransomware.
-- To demonstrate this, I edited the source code of the ransomware to use a different method of deleting shadow copies.
+- To demonstrate this, I edited the source code of the ransomware to use the command `vssadmin resize shadowstorage`.
 - I executed the ransomware again.
-- This time the ransomware was able to complete its attack by resizing the shadowstorage and encrypting files on my Windows VM.
+This time the ransomware was able to complete its attack by resizing the shadowstorage and encrypting files on my Windows VM.

 ## Making the Rule More Robust
 - I wanted to see if I could make my rule robust to trigger for multiple different methods that could be used by ransomware to delete shadow copies.
--	I modified the rule to include other methods that could be used to delete shadow copies.
+- I modified the detect part of rule to include other methods of deleting shadow copies.
+#### Detect
 ```
 event: NEW_PROCESS
 op: and